davidcjordan/boomer_supporting_files/README.md

 sudo apt-get install incron;
 sudo vi /etc/incron.allow       #add pi as a user
 ```
-Then use incrontab -e and add the following entries for the base: The 1st copies logs to a computer for analysis; the 2nd copies cam executables to the cameras for a software update.
+The incron table can be loaded with ```incrontab ~/repos/boomer_supporting_files/incrontab_base.txt ``` or use incrontab -e and add the following entries for the base: The 1st copies logs to a computer for analysis; the 2nd copies cam executables to the cameras for a software update.
 Note: the long text lines are difficult to edit in nano.
 You can use ```sudo update-alternatives --config editor``` to change the editor to vi.
 ```
 /home/pi/boomer/logs    IN_CLOSE_WRITE  /home/pi/boomer/scp_log.sh $@/$#
 /home/pi/boomer/staged  IN_CLOSE_WRITE  /home/pi/boomer/scp_cam_executables.sh $@ $# > /home/pi/boomer/script_logs/scp_cam_executables.log 2>&1